rollingcomma/aws-lamp/docs/Databases/mysql.md

 ---

 # Introduction
-MySQL is s an open-source relational database management system.
-It was first released in 1995, since then it is gradually become the most popular DBMS - database management system.
-The latest release, 8.0 on April, 2018, introduced a great feature of Document Store.
-We now are able to store our JSON documents into collections and manage them using CRUD operations.
-The CRUD stands for cut, read, update, and delete.

 There are various options to deploy MySQL database on Amazon cloud services, below lists two popular ways:
 - Install MySQL on AWS EC2 instance,
 - Create a DB instance on Amazon RDS.

-This manual focuses on deploying web stack environment on AWS, so we only introduce the first option.
+This manual focuses on deploying web stack environment on AWS, so we only introduce

 # Installation
 The first two steps are the same for all the installation guidance.